jansen88/ufc-data/README.md

 - Data cleaning, feature extraction, feature engineering
   - Pre-processing to clean data, reformat/restructure, data checks
   - Feature extraction and engineering, with key features derived from delta of fighter stats (e.g. delta of age, delta of average sig. strikes landed PM)
-- Initial model iteration
+- Initial model PoC
   - GBM / logistic regression see accuracy of ~65%.
-This initial result is promising, suggesting that a machine learning model based on fighter attributes may perform at least comparably to a betting strategy of always picking the favourite ([65%](https://www.mmahive.com/ufc-favorites-vs-underdogs/)).
+This initial result suggests that a machine learning model based on fighter attributes may perform comparably to a betting strategy of always picking the favourite ([65%](https://www.mmahive.com/ufc-favorites-vs-underdogs/)).

 🚧 TODO 🚧:
 - Data extraction pipeline